My Quiet Kitchen

 • ½ teaspoon ground cinnamon

-• 2 teaspoon vanilla extract
+• 2 teaspoons vanilla extract

-• 16 ounces fresh or frozen strawberries, sliced - same as above.
+• 16 ounces fresh or frozen strawberries, sliced - same as above

 • ½ cup raw sliced almonds